nwjnilsson/nanocut-control/README.md

 # NanoCut Control
 Front-End Control Software for NanoCut CNC Controller (see [NanoCut CNC firmware](https://github.com/nwjnilsson/nanocut-firmware)).
 NanoCut was forked from [ncPilot](https://github.com/UnfinishedBusiness/ncPilot/) to continue development for my own plasma machine.
-NanoCut is Native Cross-Platform (Windows, Linux, and MacOS), but I have currently only tested it on Linux (Debian).
+NanoCut is Native Cross-Platform (Windows, Linux, and MacOS), but I have currently only tested it on Linux.

+This codebase ain't pretty, but at least I didn't have to re-write a similar program from scratch.
+Someone with tokens to spare should let AI re-write the whole thing...

 # Features
 - 2D Gcode Viewer